What's new on our site today!

 We currently have pages for the Cherokee,

-Recommended books about North Carolina Native Americans: Introducing North Carolina's Native American history and culture to kids.
+North Carolina Indians: Introducing North Carolina's Native American history and culture to kids.

 including a calendar of Native American events.